Nissan CEO sees China overtaking U.S. as biggest market by 2022

-YOKOHAMA (Reuters) - Nissan Motor Co (7201.T) expects China to overtake the United States as the Japanese automaker’s biggest market in terms of vehicle sales by 2022, Chief Executive Officer Hiroto Saikawa said on Thursday.
+YOKOHAMA, Feb 8 (Reuters) - Nissan Motor Co expects China to overtake the United States as the Japanese automaker’s biggest market in terms of vehicle sales by 2022, Chief Executive Officer Hiroto Saikawa said on Thursday.

 “We’re placing strong focus on increasing sales in China by around 1 million units (by 2022),” CEO Hiroto Saikawa told Reuters in an interview.